 Punitive justice is the right of those who have the power to exercise it.
 But true healing comes from a far more nuanced and complex process.
 And it takes time, time that extends beyond the initial catharsis of justice.
 And you need to work to find the empathy that you were not shown.
 Not necessarily compassion, but empathy.
 If you see the person who hurt you as a one dimensional object, you are trapped in the same mindset that led them to hurt you.
 This cycle will not end.
 It is not ‘resolved’ with the cancellation.”

 In a courtroom, it’s easier to give out a guilty sentence when we are made to see the perpetrator as inhuman.
-This is the role of the jury.
-Likewise, the prosecutor’s task is to make the perpetrator comes across as less of a human.
-This is how the cancel culture fanatics (perhaps subconsciously and through no fault of their own) are so hellbent on doing in the social media “courtroom.”
+This is the ethical burden of the jury: to either resist dehumanizing or give into it.
+For the prosecutor, they’re tasked with persuading the jury to see the perpetrator as less of a human for their actions.
+This is how the cancel culture fanatics (perhaps subconsciously and through no fault of their own) are so hellbent on doing in the “social media courtroom.”
 It’s a coping mechanism to distance themselves from being fans of Bassnectar and make Ashton out to be a monster of despicable proportions when, deep down, everyone knows they loved and cared for the man.
 They are simply hurt by his hypocritical actions.

 The cancel culture fanatics became so struck by their moral outrage and own indignant righteousness that they willfully blinded themselves from seeing all the grey areas of life.
 This is wherein the trap lies.
 There is only right versus wrong, only one guilty party and one innocent party.